equalizer999/GitHub-App-Base-setup/README.md

 ![Find Postman collection variables](./docs/images/postman-collection-variables.drawio.png)

 You'll need to update the following variables:
-1. The '`Organization-name`' value, used for additional API calls, pointing to your target organization name.
+1. Update the '`Organization-name`' value to point to your target organization name.
+This is used for additional API calls.
-2. The '`Organization-install-id`' value, for which you want to use the GitHub App (this is different that the 'App ID', because it is specific to your installation on your organization).
+2. The '`Organization-install-id`' value, for which you want to use the GitHub App (this is different from the 'App ID', because it is specific to your installation on your organization).
 You can find this value by going to the GitHub App and clicking on the 'Installations' tab.
 Then click on the 'Configure' button for the organization you want to use.
 The URL will contain the value as shown below in the sample.

 ![Get installation id from app](./docs/images/get-installation-id.drawio.png)